Remote work gives people more options.

 Look closely.

-A scammer may replace an “m” with “rn” or add words to a real company name.
+A scammer may replace an “m” with “rn,” add words to a real company name, or use a domain that feels close enough at first glance.

 A real company usually leaves a trail.